 \subsection{Properties of the SME}

 The emission is produced by both the ordinary and extraordinary modes, depending on the plasma parameters, with the O-mode favoured at higher magnetisations and temperatures.
 In contrast, the slow extraordinary mode is favoured at lower magnetisations, with the growth rates of the two modes being roughly comparable at low temperatures.
 As the slow extraordinary mode is a trapped mode which needs to undergo mode conversion to escape, it is a less likely channel for FRB emission.
+However, observations of signals that are not strongly linearly polarized may indicate that the initial emission occurred in the low magnetisation regime, and that the resulting signal escaped after undergoing mode conversion.
 Although the general conditions for mode conversion are present, namely density and magnetic field gradients, both are over large scales, and a detailed investigation of the mechanism is outside the scope of this work.
 However, as there is a large part of the parameter space where the ordinary mode is dominant, this does not have a major impact on the overall viability of SME producing FRBs.

 Both the O and X-modes are linearly polarized, supporting observations of high degrees of linear polarization in the majority of FRBs \citep{2023MNRAS.522.2448Q, 2023RvMP...95c5005Z}.
 However, the mechanism does not intrinsically produce the rapid swings of polarization angle seen in a small fraction of FRBs \citep{2024ApJ...972L..20N, 2025Natur.637...43M}.
 While this has led to arguments in favour of a magnetospheric origin of FRBs, it has been shown in the case of SME in both non-relativistic scenarios \citep{2012PhPl...19h2902W} and relativistic shocks \citep{2024PhRvL.132c5201I} that a change in emission mode and polarization angle is possible outside the magnetosphere due to the impact of waves (either the pervading Alfv\'en waves or the SME itself) on the emission process.
 The impact of the pervading Alfv\'en waves on the maser instability has also been shown to boost the O-mode growth rate in similar (non-relativistic) scenarios \citep{2012PhPl...19h2902W, 2013ApJ...770...75Z}.
 As we have not included the impact of these waves on the maser instability, this may result in a change in peak frequency for those parameters which currently have higher extraordinary mode growth rates.